Table of Contents

 |5.
 Technology infrastructure||Adapt capabilities to expose data via APIs in a secure and controlled manner.||Build into a core business function supported by a fully fledged digital platform|

-4. Leveraging PSD2 to Enter the New World of Open Banking
+4. Leveraging PSD2 to Enter the New World of Digital Banking

-The new world of open banking is one where banks and financial institutions collaborate with other service providers to offer products and services that go beyond traditional banking and also help manage customer lifestyles.
-Figure 2 illustrates the typical journey of how a bank becomes a digitally transformed one through open banking.
+Digital banking creates a pathway for banks and financial institutions to collaborate with other service providers to offer products and services that offer unique digital experiences that transform customer lifestyles.
+Refer to our whitepaper to learn more about creating a customer-driven business opportunity through open banking.
+Figure 2 illustrates the typical journey of how a bank becomes digitally transformed through open banking.

 4.1 PSD2 compliance

-The most basic requirement for PSD2 compliance is the ability to expose customer account and payment data through APIs in a secure manner.
-The API management tool that banks employ for this purpose should not only be able to secure APIs, but also provide Strong Customer Authentication (SCA) capabilities in line with the Regulatory Technical Standards (RTS) of PSD2.
-Banks should also be able to monitor API usage in real time in order to employ active throttling mechanisms that will regulate traffic according to infrastructure availability.
-In addition to fulfilling the regulatory requirement, banks can profit through PSD2 by monetizing API usage.
-When a bank becomes PSD2 compliant, it takes the first and necessary step in becoming a digitally transformed entity.
+The basic requirement for PSD2 compliance is the ability to expose customer account and payment data through APIs in a secure manner.
+The API management tool that banks employ for this purpose should not only be able to secure APIs, but also provide Strong Customer Authentication (SCA) and consent management capabilities in line with the Regulatory Technical Standards (RTS) of PSD2.
+Banks should ensure that the appropriate measures to provide a positive third-party provider experience are in place.
+Third parties play a key role in determining how effectively the open banking ecosystem works.
+Next, banks should be able to monitor API usage so they can identify monetizing opportunities.
+When a bank becomes PSD2 compliant, it takes the first and necessary step in becoming a digitally transformed organization.

 4.2 Offering third-party services